 Your Top 3 DLC Coating Questions Answered

-Diamond-like carbon (DLC) coatings blend the best qualities of graphite and diamond, both naturally occurring carbon forms.
+DLC coatings combine the best qualities of graphite and diamond, two naturally occurring forms of carbon.
 DLC coatings can be quite hard, lubricious, and chemically inert, making them excellent for various applications.
 For example, DLC coatings enable razors to provide a smooth, close shave day after day and boost performance in racing motorcycles and cars.
 Some DLC coatings' dark, glossy, neutral colors are visually striking.
 DLC-coated watches are an example.
 DLC coatings are applied using plasma processes (more about that below).
 But first:

 1. What is diamond-like carbon (DLC)?

 Although both graphite and diamond are made only of carbon, you can hardly find materials with more distinct properties.
-The reason behind those differences is their structure—how carbon atoms interconnect.
+The reason behind these differences is their structure—how carbon atoms are interconnected.

 Graphite consists of strongly bonded sheets connected “loosely” between the layers.
 Diamonds, on the other hand, have carbon atoms connected in a strong, rigid three-dimensional structure.
 Consequently, graphite works well as a solid lubricant because the stiff, paper-thin layers slide easily against one another.
 In contrast, the tightly packed, crystalline structure of diamonds produces a form of carbon with the highest hardness and thermal conductivity of any natural material.